samson-bakos/PredictingFloods/README.md

 ## Usage

 Multiple report formats are provided here, including a locally rendering .md file.
-However, this file has some rendering errors, and for best viewing, **please download the .html file.**
+However, for best viewing, **please download the .html file.**

 To download, click on the .html file in the repo above, and click the download button, location shown shown in the **bottom right corner** of the screenshot below